microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgUserAuthenticationWindowHelloForBusinessMethod.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`:
     - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false.
+Required.
 Default is true.
 Supports $filter (eq, ne, not, in).
 Only callers in Global Administrator and Cloud Device Administrator roles can set this property.
     - `[AlternativeSecurityIds <IMicrosoftGraphAlternativeSecurityId[]>]`: For internal use only.
 Not nullable.
 Supports $filter (eq, not, ge, le).
       - `[IdentityProvider <String>]`: For internal use only
       - `[Key <Byte[]>]`: For internal use only
       - `[Type <Int32?>]`: For internal use only
     - `[ApproximateLastSignInDateTime <DateTime?>]`: The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, and eq on null values) and $orderBy.
     - `[ComplianceExpirationDateTime <DateTime?>]`: The timestamp when the device is no longer deemed compliant.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
-    - `[DeviceId <String>]`: Identifier set by Azure Device Registration Service at the time of registration.
+    - `[DeviceId <String>]`: Unique identifier set by Azure Device Registration Service at the time of registration.
 Supports $filter (eq, ne, not, startsWith).
     - `[DeviceMetadata <String>]`: For internal use only.
 Set to null.
     - `[DeviceVersion <Int32?>]`: For internal use only.
     - `[DisplayName <String>]`: The display name for the device.
 Required.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.